• Home

 Finally, Equifax’s business failure score looks at the risk of your company closing.
 It ranges from 1,000 to 1,600, evaluating these aspects:

-- Total balance to total current credit limit average utilization in the previous three months
+• Total balance to total current credit limit, average credit utilization in the previous three months (high credit utilization ratio can impact your score)

-- How much time since the opening of the earliest financial account
+• How much time has passed since the opening of the earliest credit account

 Equifax Scoring Analysis